Shih Tzu Combs: Your Guide to The Best Combs for Your Shih Tzu

 Shih Tzu Combs: Quality Matters

-I soon began noticing that these cute little combs started loosing their teeth, one by one, making them useless to use.
+I soon began noticing that these cute little combs started loosing their teeth, one by one, soon making them useless.
 I can't remember how many combs I threw out over the years.
 I realized the hard way that some brands were simply not worth the money.

 What Comes First, the Comb or the Brush?